meedstrom/inline-anki/README.md

 ![Example in Emacs, of cloze text inside a box](box-example-source.png)

-and the corresponding page on [my website](https://edstrom.dev/sJt8/replacing-guilt#XjWh):
+and the [corresponding page on my website](https://edstrom.dev/sJt8/replacing-guilt#XjWh) looks like this:

 ![Example in web browser, of cloze text inside a box](box-example-web.png)

 See, no mistaking them for hyperlinks now.
-To recreate this appearance, add the following to your initfiles.
+To recreate this appearance in Emacs, use this initfile snippet -- which must run before Org loads.

     (defface my-cloze '((t . (:box t))) "Cloze face") (setq org-emphasis-alist '(("*" bold)